 What Is Scaling and Root Planing?

-When periodontitis affects oral health, a regular cleaning is generally not adequate enough to stop the infection.
+When periodontitis affects oral health, regular cleaning is generally not adequate enough to stop the infection and save unhealthy gums.
 The earliest stage of gum disease, or gingivitis, is usually treated with a thorough dental cleaning followed by improved dental care at home.
 However, periodontitis may require the help of a scaling and root planing (SRP) procedure.
-Typically performed by our highly trained dental hygienists, SRP is a nonsurgical treatment that helps halt the progression of periodontal disease by removing built-up plaque and tartar from the below the gumline.
+Typically performed by our highly trained dental hygienists, SRP is a nonsurgical treatment that helps treat gum infection by removing built-up plaque and tartar from below the gumline.
 This creates an environment in which the gums can heal against the tooth and minimize the depths of periodontal pockets (spaces between the teeth and gums).
-If you believe gum disease is impacting your smile, please schedule a visit to Grove Dental Group and Orthodontics in our Wyomissing or Reading, PA locations.
+If you believe gum disease is impacting your smile, please schedule a visit to Grove Dental Group and Orthodontics in our Wyomissing or Reading, PA, locations.